cbonoz/scaling23/README.md

 Unlike traditional referral programs, where personal information such as email addresses, phone numbers, or social media profiles may be shared, zklinks allows users to keep their personal data private while still being able to participate in referral programs and earn rewards.

 When a user generates a referral link using zklinks, the link is hashed and encrypted using zero knowledge proofs.
 This means that the link can be used to track referrals and determine whether a user is eligible for a reward, without revealing any personal information about the user or their friend.
 The platform also allows users to view their referral statistics from the app, such as the number of clicks and successful referrals, while maintaining their privacy.

-### A Zero-knowledge linking platform backed by smart contracts

-To make the above contract zero knowledge, we use a technique called hash commitment.
-Instead of storing the referrer and referee addresses in the contract directly, we could store their commitments, which are the hash values of their addresses.

-The referrer would generate a random secret number, hash it with their address, and submit the hash value as their commitment.
-When a referee signs up with the referral link, they would also generate a random secret number, hash it with their address, and submit the hash value as their commitment.

-To prove that the referrer referred the referee, the referrer would reveal their secret number to the contract, which would allow the contract to verify that the hash of the referrer's address matches the referrer's commitment.
-The contract would then ask the referee to reveal their secret number, which would allow the contract to verify that the hash of the referee's address matches the referee's commitment.
-If both commitments match, the contract would credit the referrer with the referral reward.

 ### Advantages over apps like bit.ly